 It’s always good to see who they recommend, you can also ask if there is anyone who you should avoid.

-Related: How to pick a good realtor
+Related: How to pick a good real estate agent

 Do you have any lawyers you can recommend?